ricko2001/RootsMagic_Database_Design/Tables/FamilyTable.md

 HusbOrder, WifeOrder       _NOT-IMP  TODO

 Proof is in regards to them being a couple. (?)
+Is Note is displayed in Person edit window when either spouse or parent family selected.
+Proof and Edit are describing the FamilyTable record.

 ## Open Questions